hansroh/skitai/README.rst

     gw_secret_key = 'secret key for JWT'
   )

 Gateway use only bearer tokens like OAuth2 and JWT(Json Web Token) for authorization.
+And token issuance is at your hands.

+Skitai also create API Transaction ID for each API call, and this will eb explained in Skitai 'was' Service chapter.

 Run as HTTPS Server